peterjpierce/minerapi/README.md

 ## Installation
 ### Step 1: Enable RPC
-Every instance of cgminer you whish to monitor must be running the RPC API.
+Every instance of cgminer you wish to monitor must be running the RPC API.
 To enable it, append the following to cgminer's command line invocation (or the config file / shell script you run):